 20 Number of Identical Dwelling Units: Enter the number of identical units entered in the calculation.

-21 Calculated Solar Savings Fraction: Enter the Calculated Solar Fraction using the approved Solar Fraction Calculator located at: http://www.gosolarcalifornia.org/solarwater/nshp/swh_calc_collectors.php.
+21 Calculated Solar Savings Fraction: Enter the Calculated Solar Fraction using the approved Solar Fraction Calculator.

+B. Solar Savings Fraction Calculator Printout

+A copy of the solar savings fraction calculator must be attached to this form with submitting for a building permit

 Solar Fractions Water Heating Calculation for Built up Equipment